thebridsk/utilities/README.md

 	git clone https://github.com/thebridsk/utilities.git

+## Contributing

+Use pull requests.
+[Travis CI](https://travis-ci.com/thebridsk/bridgescorer) is used to test all pull requests prior to merging.

 ## Releasing

 To release a new version, the current branch must be `main`, the workspace must be clean.
 The `release` branch must not exist.